-At TKFMMA, we teach a variety of classes; however, our main curriculum focuses on Wu Hun Dao Kung Fu, a branch of Kajukenbo/Wun Hop Kuen Do.
-For information on our other programs and arts, please click on the appropriate link at the top of the page.
+At TKFMMA, our main curriculum focuses on Wu Hun Dao Kung Fu, a branch of Kajukenbo/Wun Hop Kuen Do.

 Wu Hun Dao

 Wu Hun Dao (Way of the Martial Spirit in Mandarin), is Sifu Jason Goldsmith’s personal method of Wun Hop Kuen Do (WHKD).
-Classes at Tactical Kung Fu and Mixed Martial Arts are based on the core WHKD requirements, but goes further to emphasize street-based applications of those requirements; teaching how to adapt the techniques learned to a variety of situations, and learning how to be spontaneous when fighting--using the requirements as building blocks instead of canon.
+Classes at Tactical Kung Fu and Mixed Martial Arts are based on the core WHKD requirements and emphasize street-based applications of those requirements.
+We teach how to adapt the techniques learned to a variety of situations while being spontaneous when fighting--using the requirements as building blocks instead of canon.
 The classes also add extensive extra grappling, building upon the foundation of Judo and Ju-Jitsu that is present in the system.
 The weapons component is similarly expanded, with the additional of further Escrima (Filipino Stick Fighting), and a new, still developing, Western Martial Arts program.

 Wun Hop Kuen Do and Kajukenbo